How to fill in a Bill of Lading

 - PIER – Enter the port where the cargo will be loaded.

 - PLACE OF RECEIPT BY CARRIER – Enter the location where the cargo is received from the Shipper.

 - VESSEL AND VOYAGE NUMBER – Enter the vessel name and voyage number which will deliver the shipment to the consignee at the Destination.

 - PORT OF LOADING – Enter the port where the cargo will be loaded.

 - POINT OF ORIGIN – Enter the country of the actual shipping point.

 - PORT OF DISCHARGE – Enter the port where the cargo will arrive.

-When shipping your precious cargo, the most important thing to make sure of is the cargo arrives safely and without error; Hence the reason why the Bill of Lading is so relevant.
+When shipping your precious cargo, the most important thing to make sure of is the safe arrival of the cargo; Hence why the Bill of Lading is so relevant.
 Not only are the items being shipped listed, but it also includes specific shipping instructions so your cargo arrives the same way it has left.

 - MRKS & NO’S CONTAINER NO’S – Enter the total number of packages per line item; if the packages are consolidated on a pallet or in an outer container, note the container/seal number.

 - NO. OF TRLS/CONTS.PKGS. – Enter the total number of trailers, containers, and/or packages.